Adding an anchor link

 - Each heading gets a unique anchor name to avoid duplicates

-If you're working in the HTML editor, you'll need to create anchor links manually:
+If you are working in the HTML editor, create anchor links manually.

 Step 1: Creating the anchor target: